-We’re seeing a fantastic campaign in Newcastle at the moment, that demonstrates a company’s effective use of their marketing umbrella – literally!
+We’re seeing a fantastic campaign in Newcastle at the moment, demonstrating effective use of their marketing umbrella – literally!
 The Giant Umbrella, Newcastle is Netflix’s latest marketing initiative to promote their new series The Umbrella Academy.
 The huge umbrella-shaped sculpture will be calling Merewether Beach home over the weekend.

 The show tells the story of a group of superheroes who reconnect after their father (who trained them) dies.
-With a rating of MA15+, Netflix knew it would take a viral social-media campaign to reach their target audience.
-Here’s the things The Giant Umbrella, Newcastle got right;
+With a rating of MA15+, Netflix knew it would take a viral social media campaign to reach its target audience.

 Netflix picked Newcastle strategically.
 It’s a city with over 447 000 residents, where the average age is 37.
-Since 1955, the population of the city has been on a steady increase, with more and more young adults moving here for university each year.
-Newcastle is Australia’s 7th largest city – small enough to avoid the over-the-top crowds seen at Sydney’s Bondi Beach, but big enough to reach a considerable amount of individuals.
+Since 1955, the population of the city has been on a steady increase, with more young adults moving here for university each year.
+Newcastle is Australia’s 7th largest city.
+We’re small enough to avoid the over-the-top crowds seen at Sydney’s Bondi Beach but big enough to reach a considerable amount of individuals.
 Even still, Newcastle is a short drive or train ride from Sydney, so residents from the capital city can still check it out.
 They also picked Australia’s most densely populated state, ensuring they could reach the greatest number of people.

 Far enough into the New Year that the temperatures aren’t blisteringly hot, but not so far into 2019 that the beach would be too cold for anyone to visit.
 Netflix picked the last weekend before university classes commence.
 Aware that a large section of their target audience will be getting back to studying soon, they chose the last few days in which uni students will be hitting the beach and lapping up the sun.
 Doing the campaign over the weekend was also a tactical move, this timing is most likely to work best for 9-5 workers and adults with a full time job – the weekend is their best bet for finding a spare hour or two to check it out.